sswietoniowski/learning-aspnetcore-webapi-7-documenting-using-swagger/README.md

 dotnet paket install
 ```

-Now I can use Swashbuclke like so:
+Now I can use Swashbuckle like so (notice the `SwaggerOperation` and `SwaggerParameter` attributes, and also `Tags` property used for grouping actions in the Swagger UI):

 ```csharp
     // GET api/contacts?search=ski